10 Ways To Restore Relationships Damaged by Anger

 Join our free 30-day prayer challenge: Praying Biblical Virtues For Your Children

-8. When the behavior occurs that makes you angry, send the child to their room to think about what they have done, and to give YOU time to calm down.
+8. When your child’s behavior makes you angry, send the child to their room to think about what they have done, and to give YOU time to calm down.

-Find solutions for the situations that tend to make you angry on a regular basis.
+Find solutions for the situations that tend to make you angry regularly.
 Talk to your kids about it, find a plan that tells them what is expected, and list consequences that can be calmly administered when necessary.
+Give them Bible answers to help address the heart issue behind the behavior they are struggling with.

 Can a relationship be repaired?